 Following his two-year stint at Tech, Hays returned to ACU as the school's athletic director for an academic year.
-He returned to coaching the next year at Midland College where he led the Chaparrals to a 30-7 record and a third-place finish at the NJCAA National Tournament in his only season at the school.
+The coaching bug sparked again a year later, though, as he accepted the head coaching position at Midland College where he led the Chaparrals to a 30-7 record and a third-place finish at the NJCAA National Tournament in his only season at the school.
 Midland claimed both the Region V and WJCAC championships, earning Hays WJCAC and Region V Coach of the Year honors.

 In each coaching stop, Hays has left as the most-successful head coach in school history according to winning percentage.
 He ended his collegiate basketball tenure with a 107-42 record as a head coach.

-Hays comes from a family of coaches as his father, legendary Texas Tech baseball coach Larry Hays, roamed the Red Raider dugout from 1987-2008, where he picked up 1,509 career wins, fifth-most in NCAA history.
-When not coaching on the diamond, Larry Hays also could be found on the fastpitch softball circuit where he pitched for several of the top local and national men's teams.
+Larry Hays amassed 1,509 career wins over his 38 seasons at both LCU and Tech, a figure that still ranks fifth all-time in NCAA history.
+When not coaching on the diamond, Larry Hays could also be found on the fastpitch softball circuit as he pitched for several of the top local and national men's teams each summer.

-In a rare twist, Larry Hays succeeded his son at LCU's softball coach for one season prior to Daren Hays, Shanon's brother and former Tech assistant baseball coach and director of operations, accepted the position to lead the Lady Chaps beginning with the 2011 season.
+Following Shanon Hays' departure to Tech, Larry Hays replaced him as LCU's head coach for one season before Daren Hays, a former Texas Tech assistant baseball coach and director of operations, accepted the position to lead the Lady Chaps beginning with the 2011 season.

-Shanon Hays began and ended his college career at LCU, graduating in 1991 with his degree in Education after also attending Texas Tech and competing from 1988 - 1990 for his father on the Red Raider baseball team.
-He competed for LCU prior to that on both the baseball and basketball teams.
+Shanon Hays began and ended his college career at LCU, graduating in 1991 with his degree in education after also attending Texas Tech and competing from 1988-1990 for his father on the Red Raider baseball team.
+He also was a member of LCU's baseball and basketball teams prior to that.